See a list of Liberal Arts Programs by Clicking Here!

 A liberal arts degree can be earned as a Bachelor of Arts (BA) or a Bachelor of Science (BS) with classes in a wide range of subjects including math, philosophy, English, history, literature, art history, economics, and sociology.
-Unlike specialty degrees like mechanical engineering or nursing, a liberal arts education is not designed to train you for a specific career.
-It does, however, provide a set of valuable, marketable skills to help you effectively process information, communicate effectively, think broadly, and think critically about various types of situations.
+Unlike specialty degrees like civil engineering or registered nursing, a liberal arts education is not designed to train you for a specific career.
+A liberal arts education helps provide students with a set of valuable, marketable skills to help:

 What is Included in a Liberal Arts Education?

 Liberal arts education is intended to provide students with a wide variety of classes from a number of academic disciplines.
 By analyzing differing groups from a variety of perspectives through time provides students with a unique prospective applicable in everyday life.
 A liberal arts education also helps students understand a variety of belief systems and ideas that helped shape the world around us.
 From physical changes in the environment to art and psychology to business methodologies, a liberal arts major will have exposure to human nature through a unique lens.

 Rather than a narrowly defined specialization, liberal arts is diverse and wide.
 In the first two years of a liberal arts degree program, students will invest time taking a number of introductory courses in: